-Falsifying Business Records in the First Degree - New York Penal Law 175.10
+Falsifying Business Records in the First Degree

 As noted on the main section of Falsifying Business Records, a savvy prosecutor has the ability to take a relatively small misdemeanor and bump the allegation up to a much more serious felony.
 An “E” felony punishable by up to four years in state prison, Falsifying Business Records in the First Degree occurs when you commit Falsifying Business Records in the Second degree AND when your intent to defraud involves further criminal intent to either hide the commission of another crime or to assist in the commission of that other crime.
 Because of this, additional, and potentially more serious crimes, are often part of a Falsifying Business Records case including Grand Larceny, Forgery and Criminal Possession of a Forged Instrument.